F-l-i-x/TouchOSC/examples/send_keystrokes/ReadMe.md

 is still present in Bridge to provide compatibility with MK1.
 This example shows you how.
 Everything is explained inside the template.

-Note: Generic version will probably not work on Mac.
+Note: The generic version will probably not work on Mac.
 There is a separate version for Mac that MIGHT work or not.
-Plaese try the generic version and the Mac version and report back here on Github!
+Please try the generic version and the Mac version and report back here on Github!

 ![send_keystrokes](Keystroke_Button.jpg)